Kitchen Rentals, Special Classes, and General FAQ

 20 people.

-What is the difference between a Kitchen Rental and a Custom Class?
+What is the difference between a kitchen rental and a special cooking class?
 What are the rates?

-2. For a custom class, the Instructional Kitchen Staff will assist the group with the class design (budget, theme, recipes) and grocery purchase.
-In addition, our student instructors will be leading the class.
-View the Instructional Kitchen page for more information on the rental rates for custom classes.
+- For a special cooking class, select a class theme from a list and the Instructional Kitchen Staff will instruct the class and handle the grocery purchase.
+View the Instructional Kitchen page for more information on the rental rates for special classes.

 I have more questions regarding instructional kitchen programming.
 Who can I reach out to?